-4.7 Approval of Monument Design

-A monument, private mausoleum or other structure shall be erected only after its design, dimensions, plans and specifications relative to the material, construction, proposed location, inscription, and all attachments and sculpture are submitted to and approved by the Cemetery.

-A memorial layout, memorial permission forms and monument foundation diagram (if applicable) must be submitted for approval to the Cemetery office prior to a monument being delivered or installed.

-The layout must detail all inscriptions and design elements to be placed on the memorial, including etchings, emblems etc. The Cemetery will not delay the foundation approval if the layout details are not finalized.
-Rather, it will proceed with the foundation but the finalized layout will still need to be approved by the Cemetery prior to installation.

-Unique designs for monuments, which depart from the technical specifications of these By-laws, may be approved by the Cemetery in its sole and absolute discretion.
-Interment Rights Holders are strongly encouraged to follow the technical specifications detailed below to ensure timely approval by the Cemetery.

-Should a memorial be installed without Cemetery approval, the Cemetery reserves the right to remove it at the expense of the monument retailer.

-4.8 Material and Finish of Monuments

-All monuments shall be constructed of granite and/or bronze material unless otherwise approved in Section 4.7.

-4.9 Only One Monument to a Lot

-Only one monument shall be erected within the monument space on any lot.
-A bench is considered a monument.

-4.10 Monument Location

-Monuments shall be centered at the head of the lot in the designated monument space.

-4.11 Monument Foundations

-Concrete monument foundations are required to maintain the stability of all monuments and benches and shall be built by the Cemetery in the designated monument space at the expense of the Purchaser and with the permission of all Interment Rights Holders.
-Foundations will be poured when weather and ground conditions are favourable.

-4.12 Delivery of Monuments to the Cemetery

-No monument shall be delivered to the Cemetery for installation until the monument foundation has been constructed and the Interment Rights Holder(s) or memorial retailer has been notified by the Cemetery.
-Monuments delivered to the Cemetery must be accompanied with a delivery form that is delivered to the Cemetery office.
-For specific logistical and unique setting requests, please contact the Cemetery office for permission.
-Do not drive delivery vehicles into Cemetery sections.

-4.13 Size of Monument

-The overall face area of the monument (including the monument tablet, monument base, and all parts of the monument therein), with the exception of vases and lantern(s), shall not exceed 15 percent of the area of the lot.

-4.14 Monument Bases
+- 4.7 Approval of Monument Design: A Monument, private mausoleum or other structure shall be erected only after its design, dimensions, plans and specifications relative to the material, construction, proposed location, and all attachments and sculpture are submitted to and approved by the Cemetery. - 4.8 Material and Finish of Monuments: All Monuments shall be constructed of granite and/or bronze material unless otherwise approved in Section 4.7. - 4.9 Only One Monument to a Lot: Only one Monument shall be erected within the Monument Space on any Lot. - 4.10 Monument Location: Monuments shall be centred at the head of the Lot in the designated Monument Space. - 4.11 Monument Foundations: Concrete Monument Foundations are required to maintain the stability of all Monuments and shall be built by the Cemetery in the designated Monument Space at the expense of the purchaser. - 4.12 Delivery of Monuments to the Cemetery: No monument shall be delivered to the Cemetery for installation until the Monument Foundation has been constructed and the Interment Rights Holder(s) or marker retailer has been notified by the Cemetery. - 4.13 Size of Monument: The overall face area of the monument (including the Monument Tablet, Monument Base, and all parts of the monument therein) shall not exceed 15 percent of the area of the Lot.

-The maximum width of the monument base is conditional upon the width of the lot(s) on which it is installed and the overall size of the monument.
-No monument base shall exceed 9% of the overall area of the lot or 75% of the width of the lot line adjacent to where the monument is to be installed.
+4.14 Monument Bases: The maximum width of the Monument Base is conditional upon the width of the Lot(s) on which it is installed and the overall size of the Monument.
+No Monument Base shall exceed 9% of the overall area of the Lot or 75% of the width of the Lot line adjacent to where the monument is to be installed.

-The minimum height of the monument base shall be no less than 10.16cm (4in) and increase commensurate with the weight of the monument tablet.
+The minimum height of the Monument Base shall be no less than 10.16cm (4in) and increase commensurate with the weight of the Monument Tablet.
 For example:

-- Monument tablet over 1,300 lbs.
-20.32cm (8in) - Monument tablet over 2,600 lbs.
-25.4cm (10in) - Monument tablet over 5,200 lbs.
-30.48cm (12in)
+- Monument Tablet over 1300 lbs.
+20.32cm (8in); - Monument Tablet over 2600 lbs.
+25.4cm (10in); - Monument Tablet over 5200 lbs.
+30.48cm (12in).

-The maximum height of the monument base shall not exceed 25% of the total height of the monument.
+The maximum height of the Monument Base shall not exceed 25% of the total height of the Monument.

-The bottom 10.16cm (4in) of a monument base must be of a rough, rock-pitch finish.
-Bases with a polished finish are more likely to show wear over time.
-Smooth margins are more susceptible to chipping.
+The bottom 10.16cm (4in) of a Monument Base must be of a rock-pitch finish.

-The bottom of all bases must be cut level and true to facilitate their installation on the monument foundation.
+The bottom of all bases must be cut level and true to facilitate their installation on the Monument Foundation.

-Minor scraping of the monument base and vases due to grass cutting is considered to be normal wear.
+Minor scraping of the Monument Base due to grass cutting is considered to be normal wear.

-4.15 Monument Tablets

-The minimum thickness of a monument tablet is 20.32cm (8in).
-For monuments which exceed 1.07m (3ft 6in) in overall height (including the monument base and monument tablet) the thickness of the monument tablet must increase 2.54cm (1in) for every 30.48cm (12in) (or fraction thereof) that the overall height of the monument exceeds 1.07m (3ft 6in).
+4.15 Monument Tablets: The minimum thickness of a Monument Tablet is 20.32cm (8in).
+For Monuments which exceed 1.07m (3ft 6in) in overall height (including the Monument Base and Monument Tablet) the thickness of the Monument Tablet must increase 2.54cm (1in) for every 30.48cm (12in) (or fraction thereof) that the overall height of the Monument exceeds 1.07m (3ft 6in)

-Neither the length nor width of the tablet and no part of a monument may exceed the length or width of the monument base.
+Neither the length nor width of the Tablet and no part of a Monument may exceed the length or width of the Monument Base.

-A tolerance of 0.64cm (1/4in) may be permitted over or under the approved specified dimensions.
+A tolerance of 0.64cm (1/4 in) may be permitted over or under the approved specified dimensions.

-Every monument tablet shall be finished on all sides, ends, and top.
+Every Monument Tablet shall be finished on all sides, ends, and top.
 Rock pitch finishes are permitted.